-Starvation and chilling cause death in mink fed inadequate fat or provided with too little feed during the winter and early spring.
-Affected mink are thin and may run until they collapse and die, or they may be found dead in their cages.
+Starvation and chilling may cause death in mink fed inadequate fat or provided with too little feed during the winter and early spring.
+Affected mink are thin and may die peracutely.
 Such deaths usually occur after the environmental temperature decreases suddenly, especially in the early spring when mink are being brought into breeding condition.
-Necropsy reveals emaciation and an absence of body fat, in some cases accompanied by hepatic lipidosis and gastric ulceration.
-This results from improper management and must be differentiated from infectious diseases.
+Postmortem examination reveals emaciation and an absence of body fat, in some cases accompanied by hepatic lipidosis and gastric ulceration.
+This is preventable with proper management of mink.

-Hereditary diseases such as hydrocephalus, hairlessness, “screw neck,” “bobbed tails,” Ehlers-Danlos syndrome, hemivertebrae, and tyrosinemia occur occasionally.
+Hereditary diseases include hydrocephalus, hairlessness, the abnormal behavioral pattern termed screw neck, bobbed tails, Ehlers-Danlos syndrome, hemivertebrae, and tyrosinemia.
 Culling the sire, dam, and littermates of affected mink is necessary for control.

-Myiasis develops in mink when flies of Wohlfahrtia spp lay maggots directly on the skin of kits.
-The larvae penetrate the skin and produce inflammation and lesions that resemble abscesses.
-Affected kits become restless, lose condition, and may die.
+Myiasis can develop in mink when Wohlfahrtia spp flies lay maggots directly on the skin of kits.
+The larvae penetrate the skin and produce inflammation and lesions resembling abscesses.
+Affected kits become restless, lose body condition, and may die.
 Malathion dust (5%) placed beneath the litter in the nest boxes beginning a few days before the flies appear may help prevent infestation.
-It should not be used before whelping or until the kits are 1 wk old.
-Treatment may be repeated once after a 2-wk interval.
-(Also see Cuterebra Infestation in Small Animals.)
+The dust should not be used before whelping or until the kits are 1 week of age.
+Treatment may be repeated once after a 2-week interval.
+Myiasis is rare in mink.
+(Also see Cuterebra Infestation in Dogs and Cats.)

 Tangled umbilical cords may occur occasionally at whelping, such that kits are tightly associated and cannot be separated.
 Umbilical cords can be cut with sterile scissors or scalpels to separate kits and return them to their dam.